Feedback

 Session Synopsis: Investment in a risk tool to manage your risk registers may be seen as an expensive choice in today's tough financial environment.
 We will explore how you can get the best value out of the simplest, and most cost-effective, of risk management tools (4 Risk) to manage other related topics.
 This simple but powerful tool can be used to manage your internal audit findings, monitor the delivery of your strategic objectives, establish an assurance framework and to replace cumbersome project management RAID (Risks, Assumptions, Issues, Dependencies) logs.
 All you need is a little patience and a lot of imagination.

-Speakers: Matt Atkin, Director of Strategic Planning & Carol Prokopyszyn, Chief Financial Officer, both of University of Manchester
+Speakers: Matt Atkin, Director of Strategic Planning, and George Whalley, Deputy Chief Financial Officer, both of The University of Manchester

 Speaker: Paul Charlton, Senior Manager, Higher Education Advisory Team, KPMG